Apple Transitional Export Quota Bill

 quota system means a system designed under section 38

-for every other year that this Part is in force, the period from 1 August until 31 December in each year
+quota year means the period from 1 August until 31 December in each year that the FTA is in force

 UK means the United Kingdom of Great Britain and Northern Ireland.

-The transitional, savings, and related provisions set out in Schedule 2 have effect, for this Part, according to their terms.
+The transitional, savings, and related provisions set out in Schedule 2 have effect, for this Act, according to their terms.

-NZAPI must design and operate a quota system for allocating the access to the UK apple market afforded by the FTA (but see Schedule 2 if this Part commences in 2022 but after 1 August).
+NZAPI must design and operate a quota system for allocating the access to the UK apple market afforded by the FTA (but see Schedule 2 if the FTA comes into force in 2022).

 NZAPI has complete discretion to determine all elements of a quota system, including its allocation mechanisms, but, in doing so, NZAPI must—